 The stems of some shrubby species are frequently used as medicine, including Baccharis salicifolia, Flourensia cernua, Croton suaveolens, Jatropha dioica, and Leucophyllum frutescens.
-A total of 20 species of trees (11 native, and nine exotic) has medicinal properties, with the leaves, bark and fruits being the most used components.
+A total of 20 taxa of trees (11 native, and nine exotic) have medicinal properties, with the leaves, bark and fruits being the most used components.
 Among the most commonly mentioned medicinal native tree species were Carya illinoinensis, Juglans major and Persea americana, while the most mentioned exotic species were Azadirachta indica, Moringa oleifera, Eucalyptus camaldulensis, Eriobotrya japonica, Citrus limon, and Citrus sinensis.
-The fruits of 12 species (seven native and five exotic) are used to heal several ailments.
+The fruits of 12 taxa (seven native and five exotic) are used to heal several ailments.
 The most frequently used were Cordia boisieri, Crataegus mexicana, Ficus carica, Citrus spp., and Capsicum annuum.
-It is noteworthy that although only one specie and one variety (Capsicum annum var. glabriusculum) is mentioned, there are several forms of this species with varying flavors and levels of spice (Appendix A), which interviewees identified by their common names, such as chili piquín, Japanese chili, serrano pepper and jalapeño pepper (Appendix A, [63]).
+It is noteworthy that although only one specie and one variety (Capsicum annum var. glabriusculum) is mentioned, there are several forms of this species with varying flavors and levels of spice (Appendix A), which interviewees identified by their common names, such as chili piquín, Japanese chili, serrano pepper and jalapeño pepper (Appendix A).
 Some dry fruits (pecans) including Carya illinoinensis, and the immature fruits of Sida rhombifolia and Malva parviflora are used to treat varicose veins and digestive discomfort.
-Species with medicinal fruits are commonly cultivated in private gardens, developing a dual role of use.
-Some of these are seasonal, as in the case of tejocote (Crataegus mexicana), níspero (Eriobotrya japonica) and guayaba (Psidium guajaba), although they can be dried or prepared as a syrup and stored for a later use.
-With the exception of Eriobotrya fruits, medicinal fruits are collected and sold in the local market.
-The medicinal use of inflorescences is highly correlated to the use of stems and leaves, more frequently in herbaceous and aromatic species.
-Stems and leaves are almost always combined and boiled [56], particularly those of Gnaphalium viscosum, Chenopodium ambosioides, Grindelia inuloides, Tagetes lucida, Hedeoma drumondii, and Turnera diffusa [64-66].
-The medicinal roots used in Iturbide all come from exotic plant species and are mainly used boiled or raw to alleviate digestive ailments.
+Species with medicinal fruits are commonly cultivated in private gardens, developing a dual role of utilization.
+Some of these are seasonal, as in the case of tejocote (Crataegus mexicana), níspero (Eriobotrya japonica) and guayaba (Psidium guajaba), although they can be dried or prepared as a syrup and stored for later use.
+Except for Eriobotrya fruits, medicinal fruits are collected and sold in the local market.
+The medicinal application of inflorescences is highly correlated to the use of stems and leaves, more frequently in herbaceous and aromatic species.
+Stems and leaves are almost always combined and boiled [55], particularly those of Gnaphalium viscosum, Chenopodium ambosioides, Grindelia inuloides, Tagetes lucida, Hedeoma drumondii, and Turnera diffusa [24].
+The medicinal roots used in Iturbide all come from exotic plant taxa and are mainly used boiled or raw to alleviate digestive ailments.
 These include Lepidium peruvianum, Raphanus sativus, Aloe vera, and Zingiber officinale.
-The root of one native species, Eryngium heterophyllum, is used for medical purposes, to dissolve kidney stones and to treat hemorrhoids, diabetes, and high cholesterol [67].
-The boiled bark of three native species of Juglandaceae, Juglans (one species) and Carya (two species) species are used as hair dye and also as antifungal and antibacterial agents [68].
+The root of the native plant Eryngium heterophyllum, is used to dissolve kidney stones and to treat hemorrhoids, diabetes, and high cholesterol [73].
+Other native medicinal plants of Juglandaceae, Juglans (one species) and Carya (two species) are used as hair dye and also as antifungal and antibacterial agents, such antibacterial properties are proven [56].